baub/joystique/README.md

 Actually there’s a fourth part.

 - **demos**: That’s where the fun is!
-Demos use the js library to do all kinds of visualizations stuff
+Demos use the js library to do all kinds of visualizations

 Quick Start
 -----------